Jezuit/crypto_event_monitor/README.md

 # Crypto Event Monitor

 An automated blog application that fetches news and price data about Dogecoin and generates blog posts using AI.
-This project is built for a Zentyal server environment.
+This project is built for a Ubuntu server environment.

 ## Key Features